Depending on the condition of the

 to your fabric, and in many cases will actually increase the tear strength of the base fabric.

-It is radically different than the older urethane recoating solvents that
+It is radically different than the older urethane or acrylic recoating solvents that

 tended to disagree with the fabric in many ways, and often resulted in a big, sticky mess of weak fabric at the end.